Moses-chibuike/BookStore/README.md

 # 📖 Book Store <a name="about-project"></a>

-**Maths Magician** is part of introductory projects in Microverse software development program.
+**Book Store** is part of introductory projects in Microverse software development program.

 ## 🛠 Built With <a name="built-with"></a>